Fairy in a Cage: Cast

-Background
+Production

 Lead actresses Naomi Tani and Rei Okamoto had worked together previously in director Yasuharu Hasebe's Rape!
 (1976).
 Tani would work with director Ohara again in Fascination: Portrait of a Lady (1977), and Rope Hell (1978), which also reunited her with Hirokazu Inoue, one of her torturers from Fairy in a Cage.
 In contrast to these torture-themed films, Ohara had been successful with light, youth-centered comedies, such as his later Pink Tush Girl series.

 In a review of the films of Kōyū Ohara for the journal Asian Cult Cinema, Graham R. Lewis notes that Ohara uses conflict between social classes as a theme in Fairy in a Cage.
 Both Lady Kikushima and Judge Murayama are members of the upper class, while Taoka, the new recruit ordered to torture Kikushima, is from the lower class.
 Murayama tells Taoka, "Some think I am a sick person, but this form of entertainment has always been reserved for the rich."
 Taoka is repulsed by this philosophy, and when he comes to enjoy the torturing, sacrifices himself to release the prisoners.
 In a 2000 interview, Ohara confirmed this class-conflict theme, stating, "I think S&M is noble people's fantasy.
 In the Roman Empire, the nobility were the spectators at the coliseum as they watched slaves in life threatening games.
 This is the reason I used a fancy silver chalice to collect the heroine's urine in Fairy In A Cage."

 In a 1998 interview, Tani recalled that one scene in Fairy in a Cage was more physically demanding than some of the more notorious ones in Lady Black Rose (1978), which were simple tricks.
 "The worst scenes," she said, "are the ones where I'm hung up-side-down and tortured with my legs spread, like in Fairy in a Cage...
 If you try to fake it by using a suspension brace, the thigh muscles won't show tension.
 On the other hand, if my legs are tied too loosely, I'll fall.
 These scenes always demand full-shots, so no trick is ever used.
 When they tie my torso, the rope technicians-- professional people-- are on the set.
 These guys put extra effort into tying beautifully and painlessly for me."

 Jasper Sharp comments that one of the most interesting aspects of Fairy in a Cage, and films of its genre, are their use of "shameful and historically sensitive" aspects of the World War II-era in Japan as subjects for sexually oriented entertainment.
 He notes that this era would have been alive in the memories of many audience members at the time.
 For explanations of this phenomenon, he quotes pink film director Yutaka Ikejima who theorizes that the sexual fantasies of this generation had been warped by the war experience.
 Sharp also quotes Japanese film scholar Donald Richie, who asserts that these films are no more than an outlet for the frustrations that males everywhere sometimes feel towards females.